Chapter Eight: Know Your Truth: Plot

-Barry visits Sally (Sarah Goldberg) at a bar, telling her he plans to quit the class, but she convinces him to stay and to act alongside her in an adaptation of The Front Page.
-A few weeks later, Barry and Sally are now in a relationship and are staying with Gene and Moss at Gene's lake house.
-Moss notes that Barry is now using the "Barry Block" stage name for his performances.
-During dinner, Gene recalls the time Barry approached at his car and gave a "monologue" about killing people, which arouses Moss' suspicions, worrying Barry.
+Barry tells Sally (Sarah Goldberg) that he plans to quit the class, but she convinces him to stay and to act alongside her in an adaptation of The Front Page.
+A few weeks later, Barry and Sally are now in a relationship and are staying with Gene (Henry Winkler) and Moss at Gene's lake house.
+Moss notes that Barry is now using the "Barry Block" stage name.
+During dinner, Gene recalls the time Barry approached his car and gave a "monologue" about killing people, which arouses Moss's suspicions, worrying Barry.

-That night, Moss sneaks out and uses her laptop to find Barry's Facebook profile, finding him connected to Chris Lucado and, in turn, Chris' connection to Taylor.
-Remembering the silhouetted man from the lipstick camera, Moss concludes that Barry is the hitman.
-Barry approaches her, explaining he is not proud of his actions and he tried to leave it behind, deeming himself "a good person" and saying they are both equal.
-Moss rebuffs the claim and forces him to start walking toward the house, while Barry tells her not to pursue anything further.
-Moss ignores this, prompting Barry to approach a tree that holds a silencer, and shots are fired.
-The next morning, Barry returns to his room with a sleeping Sally.
-He once again tells himself that his criminal life is over "starting now".
+That night, Moss sneaks out and uses her laptop to find Barry's Facebook profile, which links him to Chris and Taylor.
+Moss concludes that Barry is the silhouetted man from the lipstick camera.
+Barry approaches her, explaining he is not proud of his actions, that he tried to leave it behind, and begs her not to pursue the matter.
+Moss repeatedly rebuffs him and forces him to walk toward the house, prompting Barry to approach a tree that holds a silenced pistol.
+Shots are fired, Barry returns to his room with a sleeping Sally, and he once again tells himself that his criminal life is over "starting now".